USTVNow Review - Not Worth the Money or Hassles

 Who can subscribe to USTVNow?

-USTVNow used to describes strict requirements for who can subscribe to its service.
-The service was limited to American citizens with valid passports or legal residents with green cards can tune in — and only if they lived outside the United States.
+USTVNow used to describe strict requirements for who can subscribe to its service.
+The service was limited to American citizens with valid passports or legal residents with green cards -- and only if they lived outside the United States.

 According to the USTVNow support page, the service is mainly for "a small number of American expats, state department, and military employees overseas."